cariad/cline/README.md

 # 📜 Cline

-**Cline** is a Python package for building command line interfaces.
+**Cline** is a Python package that helps you build command line applications.

-**Cline** is easy, quick to use, and enables unit testing.
-Chase that 100%, my friends!
+**Cline** separates the two concerns of "understanding the command line arguments you receive" and "operating on strongly-typed arguments" and helps you to write clean, testable tasks.

 <edition value="toc" />